Dealing with the Christmas Rush

 You could offer a reward to the employee who makes the most additional sales as this will give them an incentive and it could give the working day an aspect of fun.

 If you know that a product is going to sell out then make sure you order large supplies to avoid disappointing customers.
 You should also prepare yourself and your staff on what to do if an unexpected item sells out.

 – Know when your deliveries are and find out when your sold out product will next be in stock.
 Customers will ask questions and you and your staff need to be able to provide them with an answer.

 – Offer customers a similar alternative to their original product; they might even like the alternative more.

 The Christmas period is all about speed and customer service.
 This will then maximise your profit and sales.
 You could give your staff a refresher training session to ensure that they are confident enough to deal with any problems that occur during the busy period.
-Your business should be fully equipped with everything that you will need over the next few months: bags, pens, till roll, paper and anything else that you may need.
+Your business should be fully equipped with everything that you will need over the next few months.